carlohamalainen/carlohamalainen.github.io/content/posts/2010-09-24-mumps-scope.md

 ---
 Here's a quick post about [scoping](http://en.wikipedia.org/wiki/Scope_(programming)) in Mumps/ObjectScript in [InterSystems Caché](http://en.wikipedia.org/wiki/Cach%C3%A9_(software)).

-Rob at <a>M/Gateway Developments</a> pointed out that I was referring to procedures, not functions, in an earlier post (oh dear!).
+Rob at M/Gateway Developments pointed out that I was referring to procedures, not functions, in an earlier post (oh dear!).
 So here we go with the right names:

 Here is **PROCEDURE1.mac**: